 Meeting Recording Disclaimers

-However, if you plan on hosting an online meeting through any type of video conferencing platform, and you want to record the meeting, then you must get participants' consent first.
+If you plan on hosting an online meeting through any type of video conferencing platform and you want to record the meeting, then you must get the consent of the participants.

 Get compliant today with PrivacyPolicies.com